adamhurm/discord-super-pal-of-the-week/README.md

 ## Kubernetes installation instructions:

 Once you have built and distributed the docker images locally, use the following command to create the super pal pod:
-- `kubectl apply -f create-super-pal.yml`
+- `kubectl create -f super-pal.yml`